williamMBDK/pacup/README.md

 - make global variables used in other functions, ex.
 QUIET be prefixed by PACUP
 - yes option for install
 - make all not include stuff that does not have config/lists I think
+- bash completion
+- check correct output for -q. not newlines...